 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), employment of biochemists and biophysicists in general is expected to increase by 19% between the years 2012 and 2022, which is significantly faster than the average.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of biochemists and biophysicists, in general, is expected to increase by 8% between the years 2014 and 2024, which is about average.
 Many of these jobs are expected to be in federally funded biomedical research.
-The BLS also reported that in 2014, the median annual wage of all biological scientists not classified in separate categories - like biochemistry or biophysics - was $74,720.
-About half of the biological scientists employed in the U.S. worked for the federal government; the next largest group was employed by colleges, universities and professional schools.
+The BLS also reported that in 2015, the median annual wage of all biological scientists not classified in separate categories - like biochemistry or biophysics - was $75,150.
+More than half of the biological scientists employed in the U.S. worked for the federal government; the next largest group was employed by scientific research and development services.